timplourde/js-components/README.md

 All we changed was calls to ``amplify.publish/amplify.subscribe`` to ``$.publish/$.subscribe``.
 Also, because this uses jQuery Events internally, each callback receives a ``event`` object which it ignores.
 That's may be accpetable for your needs.

+## Example 3.2: Event emitters with Lucid

+Here we're using Lucid.js to add public event emitters to each component and wiring them up after they are constructed.
+Each component internally triggers events on its emitter.
+On the plus side, the code is pretty minimal and nicely decoupled.
+On the negatie side, we need to expose more public functions on each component to wire them up (e.g. ``update`` in the ``editor`` used to be private) and we needed this new ``emitter`` property on each component.

+## Example 3.3: Lucid event aggregation

+In this example we are able to hide some of those unwanted public functions by taking advantage of Lucid's ``pipe`` function which allows you to forward events.
+This requires us to rename events so that they are "namespaced" using dots.
+Lucid allows for "sub events" using dot notation, so we're also able to log all events in the ``centralHub`` emitter based on the component.
+On the plus side, we're able to minimize the surface area of each component and gained some logging functionality.
+On the negative side, there's more code to wire up the events than in the previous example and we still need the public ``emitter`` property on each component.

 ## Example 4: Message Bus with Postal.js